audiovtuber/Talking-Face-Landmarks-from-Speech/README.md

 # Local Setup
+A local setup is useful especially for code completion, linting, and autoformatting
 > Note: Setup was tested in an Ubuntu 20.04 image in WSL.

 1. Install [conda](https://docs.conda.io/en/latest/miniconda.html) like normal using linux script